Christ Church Cathedral

 The rise in the popularity of the piano as a middle-class domestic instrument at the end of the 18th century also led to a boom in the publication of music for performance at home, and piano variations on popular tunes were a particular favourite for young ladies to display their accomplishment in having acquired some seriously skilled piano technique.
 This set of variations by Alexander Reinagle first saw light in a book of Scots Tunes for harpsichord published by him in Glasgow in 1782, and he reworked it a few years later after settling in Philadelphia and becoming the first musician in North America to direct an opera from the fortepiano.

-A tune which may or may not have gone down well on that occasion appears in a few Victorian-era sources as Hit Her on the Thumb, but the original title can easily be found elsewhere.
 Publisher Robert Bremner’s Curious Collection of Scots Tunes with variations of 1759, makes explicit the connections between the developing Scottish fiddle traditions and the division violin repertoire familiar from English 17th-century music, and material from Bremner’s book was reworked again later as piano music by Nathaniel Gow, for his Ancient Curious Collection of Scotland, which was dedicated to Walter Scott.
 Here even John Come Kiss Me Now, based on the Renaissance passamezzo moderno, was considered a ‘Genuine Scotch Tune’, in the interests of constructing a strong sense of Scottish culture and identity for the 1822 visit of George IV to Edinburgh and the Highlands.
+In some later collections, the tune that we’re playing from Bremner has its title changed to Hit Her on the Thumb – this sounds like it could be an obscure courtship ritual or a public shaming from the kirk, but it’s really only a half-hearted attempt at Victorian prudishness.

 Johnny Cope is a Jacobite song ridiculing Sir John Cope, whose government troops suffered a humiliating defeat at the Battle of Prestonpans in 1745.
 The chorus ‘Hey Johnnie Cope, are ye wauking yet?’ (‘Are you awake yet?’) has been the subject of some unfortunate misprints since the 1864 Breitkopf edition of Beethoven’s arrangement of the song misread the ‘u’ in ‘wauking’ and printed it upside down.
 At least one recording of the song follows this with unintentionally hilarious conviction, in all five verses.